Essential Coffee Shop Equipment List: Equipment Needed to Start a Coffee Shop

 Ultimate coffee shop equipment checklist

 This is the heart of your shop and one of the primary investments you’ll make.
-Choose equipment that lets you deliver > quality coffee and espresso drinks. > > Espresso machines brew finely ground coffee under about 9 bars of pressure, and their steam reserves are perfect for > steaming milk to for beautiful cappuccinos and lattes.
-This specialized function comes at a specialized price, and > requires maintenance to stay in excellent working condition. > > Drip coffee is a profit leader for many coffee shops.
-Invest in a high quality commercial brewer, consider attachments > to ensure optimum water distribution, and spring for insulated coffee tanks that keep coffee fresh for hours.
+Choose equipment that lets you deliver quality coffee and espresso drinks.

+Espresso machines brew finely ground coffee under about 9 bars of pressure, and their steam reserves are perfect for steaming milk to for beautiful cappuccinos and lattes.
+This specialised function comes at a specialised price, and requires maintenance to stay in excellent working condition.

+Drip coffee is a profit leader for many coffee shops.
+Invest in a high quality commercial brewer, consider attachments to ensure optimum water distribution, and spring for insulated coffee tanks that keep coffee fresh for hours.

 Coffee grinders are notoriously inconsistent and difficult to maintain.
 Conical burr grinders, which contain a pair of gears that crush rather than cut roasted coffee, are preferred to blade grinders for their consistency.
 Cleaning built-up grounds and oils from coffee grinders is crucial for their longevity.

 Pour over coffee methods are popular because of the control they afford over the brewing process.
 Ceramic and glass V60 sets and classic Chemex pour overs are the two top contenders in most specialty coffee shops.
 They’re inexpensive but fragile, so should be handled with care.

 Cold brew and iced coffee are staples of coffee shop menus.
 Brew your own cold brew with a toddy system, including a fine mesh filter bag and a bucket with a spout.
 Some coffee shops source iced coffee and cold brew in kegs delivered by local roasters.